yt-dlp/yt-dlp/README.md

                                      Specify the postprocessor/executable name
                                      and the arguments separated by a colon ":" to give the argument to the specified postprocessor/executable.
-Supported
-                                     postprocessors are: SponSkrub,
+Supported PP are:
-                                     ExtractAudio, VideoRemuxer, VideoConvertor,
+                                     Merger, ExtractAudio, SplitChapters,
-                                     EmbedSubtitle, Metadata, Merger,
+                                     Metadata, EmbedSubtitle, EmbedThumbnail,
-                                     FixupStretched, FixupM4a, FixupM3u8,
-                                     SubtitlesConvertor, EmbedThumbnail and
+                                     SubtitlesConvertor, ThumbnailsConvertor,
+                                     VideoRemuxer, VideoConvertor, SponSkrub,
+                                     FixupStretched, FixupM4a and FixupM3u8.
+The
-                                     SplitChapters.
-The supported executables
+                                     supported executables are: AtomicParsley,
-                                     are: SponSkrub, FFmpeg, FFprobe, and
+                                     FFmpeg, FFprobe, and SponSkrub.
-                                     AtomicParsley.
-You can also specify
-                                     "PP+EXE:ARGS" to give the arguments to the specified executable only when being used
-                                     by the specified postprocessor.
-                                     Additionally, for ffmpeg/ffprobe, "_i"/"_o"
-                                     can be appended to the prefix optionally followed by a number to pass the argument before the specified input/output file.
-Eg:
-                                     --ppa "Merger+ffmpeg_i1:-v quiet".
 You can
+                                     also specify "PP+EXE:ARGS" to give the
+                                     arguments to the specified executable only
+                                     when being used by the specified
+                                     postprocessor.
+Additionally, for
+                                     ffmpeg/ffprobe, "_i"/"_o" can be appended
+                                     to the prefix optionally followed by a number to pass the argument before the specified input/output file.
+Eg: --ppa
+                                     "Merger+ffmpeg_i1:-v quiet".
+You can use
-                                     use this option multiple times to give different arguments to different
+                                     this option multiple times to give
+                                     different arguments to different
                                      postprocessors.
 (Alias: --ppa)
     -k, --keep-video                 Keep the intermediate video file on disk